-There is an obvious reason why the black sand beach of Breidamerkursandur would be called The Diamond Beach, given the diamond like ice sculptures on the black beach, but to Icelanders the name is not known.
-The real name of this area is Fellsfjara but with marketing gimmicks it has been renamed in media the Diamond beach.
-The beach is a strip of black sand belonging to the greater Breidamerkursandur glacial plain, located at the opening of Jokulsarlon glacier lagoon on the South east Coast of Iceland.
-The sand stretches approximately 18 kilometres along Iceland’s South Coast, from the foot of Kviarjokull Glacier to the famed glacier lagoon Jokulsarlon, that nests by the foot of Breidamerkurjokull Glacier.
+There’s a good reason the black sand beach of Breidamerkursandur is called The Diamond Beach.
+Given the diamond-like ice sculptures on the black beach, it’s a fitting name.
+However, to Icelanders, the real name of this area is Fellsfjara.
+It was only renamed in media as the Diamond Beach for marketing purposes.
+The beach is a strip of black sand belonging to the greater Breidamerkursandur glacial plain.
+It’s located at the opening of Jokulsarlon glacier lagoon on the South east Coast of Iceland and stretches approximately 18 kilometres along Iceland’s South Coast.
+It extends from the foot of Kviarjokull Glacier to the famed glacier lagoon Jokulsarlon, which sits at he base of Breidamerkurjokull Glacier.

-The Diamond beach is a favorite spot for many photographers as well as tourist traveling the south and south east coast of Iceland.
-Ever changing landscape of glittering diamond like ice bits and icebergs combined with different weather conditions each day make you just want to stay there as it is ever changing painting of nature and its forces
+The Diamond beach is a favorite spot for many photographers and tourists traveling the south and southeast coast of Iceland.
+The ever-changing landscape of glittering diamond-like ice bits and icebergs combined with different weather conditions each day make it a truly unique place to explore.